 Printing and Verifying the Crypto Code

 The printing of the serialization information is, perhaps, the largest challenge.
-In essence, the addition of the crypto code drastically increases the amount of data that needs to be encoded into the data matrix code.
+In essence, the addition of the crypto code increases the amount of data that needs to be encoded into the data matrix code.
 Normally, the required information can be contained in a 22x22 module format – this includes mandatory serialization information along with optional information such as lot code and expiration date.
-In order to add the new required crypto code, the format needs to increase to 44x44 modules.
-Sacrificing the optional information will still require a module format of 40x40.
-This is the first decision manufacturers need to make: reduce the size of each module to half of the original size and thus maintain the size of the printed code, or double the printed size of the code while maintaining the size of the modules.
+In order to add the new required crypto code, the format needs to increase to 36x36 modules.
+Fortunately, existing print heads should be more than capable of printing at this increased size.
+The increase in the physical size of the code is not insignificant, but most standard pharmaceutical packaging should be able to accommodate the larger code with no major need for adjustment.

 Aggregating Crypto Codes

 As the Russian regulations mandate aggregation of all codes, it is necessary to have a high resolution camera or smart camera capable of reading and aggregating the codes together.
-Most manufacturers are already aggregating, and fortunately, most high resolution cameras should be able to easily adapt to a larger physical code size – although it may be necessary to adjust the field of view.
-If manufacturers elect to go with a smaller module size instead of larger code size, it may be necessary to replace the existing camera or adjust its field of view to reliably read the information.
-If smart cameras are utilized for aggregation, the same considerations as for print inspections apply.
-Like everything else, the existing hardware needs to be tested before a final decision is made.
+Most manufacturers are already aggregating, and fortunately, most high resolution cameras should be able to easily adapt to a larger physical code size.

 Reporting Consumed Crypto Codes